Faced with possible news fee payments, Google removes links to California news sites for some users - ExBulletin

 Faced with possible news fee payments, Google removes links to California news sites for some users

-SACRAMENTO, Calif. — Google on Friday began removing California news websites from some people's search results.
-The test served as a threat if state legislatures passed a law requiring the search giant to pay media companies for links to its content.
+SACRAMENTO, Calif.
+(AP) — Google on Friday began removing California news websites from some people's search results.
+The test was a threat if state legislatures passed laws requiring search giants to pay media companies for links to their content.

-Google announced the move in a blog post on Friday, calling it a “short-term test with a small group of users… to measure the law's impact on our product experience.”
-The company also supports the California news industry, including news organization partnership initiatives and its product licensing program.
+Google announced the move in a blog post on Friday, saying it was a short-term test with a small number of users to measure the law's impact on the product experience.
+The company also announced that it will pause new investments in the California news industry, including media partnership initiatives and product licensing programs.

-By helping people find news stories, we help publishers of all sizes grow their audiences for free.
-(This bill) would upend that model, Jaffer Zaidi, Google's vice president of global news partnerships, said in a blog post.

 California lawmakers are considering a bill that would require tech giants like Google, Facebook and Microsoft to pay media companies a percentage of their advertising revenue for links to their content.
 How much companies will have to pay will be decided through an arbitration process by a panel of three judges.